stephengold/Maud/README.md

 The first 10 items in each menu are numbered.
 For instance, the first item in the menu bar is labeled "1] View".
 The numbers indicate keyboard shortcuts for navigating menus.
-In other words, you can select the View Menu by pressing the "1" key on the main keyboard (but NOT the "1" key on the numeric keypad).
+When no popups are open, you can select the View Menu by pressing the "1" key on the main keyboard (but NOT the "1" key on the numeric keypad).

 #### Keyboard shortcuts